-With this guiding principle in mind, we're thrilled to bring you Kitchn's very first Bite-Sized Guide, our take on the practical and accessible destination guide for the cook and food-lover.
+With this guiding principle in mind, we're thrilled to bring you Kitchn's Bite-Sized Guides, our take on the practical and accessible destination guide for the cook and food-lover.

-The first trip we'd like to take with you is to the Catskills.
+The first trip we'd like to take with you is to upstate New York — specifically the Hudson River Valley and the Catskills.
 About two hours from New York by train or car, this area is the perfect weekend jaunt for New Yorkers and accessible enough to be a day trip for visitors to the city.